cssbandit/ascii-flow/PRD.md

-# ASCII Magic - Product Requirements Document
+# ASCII Motion - Product Requirements Document

 ## Overview
-ASCII Magic is a web-based application for creating, editing, and animating ASCII art with professional timeline controls and multiple export formats.
+ASCII Motion is a web-based application for creating, editing, and animating ASCII art with professional timeline controls and multiple export formats.

 ## Vision
 Enable artists and developers to create sophisticated ASCII animations with intuitive tools, frame-by-frame control, and professional export capabilities.